-Ritual abuse is perpetrated by men and women from all walks of life and geographic areas, both rural and urban.
-They may be of any age, and are sometimes professional people whom nobody would obviously suspect.
+Ritual abuse is perpetrated by people from all walks of life and geographic areas, both rural and urban.
+They may be of any age, gender or sexuality and are sometimes professional people whom nobody would obviously suspect.

 Other perpetrators may be non-related adults who recruit and groom children whom they access through social groups, schools, or church activities.
 Sometimes groups of teenagers who may have been abused themselves form ad hoc groups which target younger children or vulnerable (e.g. learning disabled) adults.